dongchel/dongchel.github.io/_news/announcement_6.md

 related_posts: false
 ---

-(Paper) Work on laser cooling of a torsional oscillator has been published in Optica [[link](https://opg.optica.org/optica/fulltext.cfm?uri=optica-12-4-473&id=569884)]
+Work on laser cooling of a torsional oscillator has been published in Optica [[link](https://opg.optica.org/optica/fulltext.cfm?uri=optica-12-4-473&id=569884)]